Ruby Sparks: Location

 Kazan talked about the importance of Los Angeles as the location for the film, comparing it to a character as much as a setting.
 She sees Los Angeles as a place where it is easy to feel alone and isolated and that fits in with the isolation of Calvin in the story.
 Directors Dayton and Faris said it was great to show Los Angeles itself, rather than pretending to be another place.

 Filming took place largely around the Silver Lake and Los Feliz neighborhoods.
 Other locations include Grauman's Egyptian Theatre, and the Hollywood Cemetery.

-The party hosted by Langdon Tharp is held in a Lloyd Wright-designed house.
+The party hosted by Langdon Tharp is held in the John Sowden House, designed by Lloyd Wright (son of Frank Lloyd Wright), located in Los Feliz.

 Reception

 Critical response

-On Rotten Tomatoes, the film received a "Certified Fresh" score of 79% based on 181 reviews, with an average rating of 7.10/10.
+On Rotten Tomatoes, the film received a score of 79% based on 181 reviews, with an average rating of 7.10/10.
 The website's critical consensus states "Cleverly written and wonderfully acted, Ruby Sparks overcomes its occasional lags in pace with an abundance of charm and wit".
-On Metacritic the film has a score of 67 out of 100 based on reviews from 40 critics, indicating "Generally favorable reviews."
+On Metacritic, the film has a score of 67 out of 100 based on reviews from 40 critics.

 Stephen Holden from The New York Times wrote, "Ruby Sparks doesn't try to pretend to be more than it is: a sleek, beautifully written and acted romantic comedy that glides down to earth in a gently satisfying soft landing."
 Online film critic Chris Pandolfi from At A Theater Near You called it "an intelligent commentary on the creative process, insecurity, controlling behavior, idealism, and the fragility of the male ego.
 It's all rather ingeniously combined into one of the most likeable films I've seen all year – a fantasy, a character study, and a cautionary tale all rolled into one."